-\textbf{Experiments on CIFAR100.} We extend our analysis of ClusTR+QTRADES to CIFAR100, and assess robustness with $\epsilon = \nicefrac{8}{255}$ attacks.
-We report the results of this setup in Table \ref{tb:best_results_cifar100}, which shows that ClusTR+QTRADES significantly outperforms the strongest competitor by $18.25\%$, thus setting a new state-of-art robustness result on CIFAR100.
-We note that these large gains in robustness also come with a substantial $7\%$ increase in natural accuracy.
+\textbf{Experiments on CIFAR100.} We extend our analysis of ClusTR+QTRADES to CIFAR100, and assess PGD robustness with $\epsilon = \nicefrac{8}{255}$ attacks.
+We report the results of this setup in Table~\ref{tb:best_results_cifar100}, which shows that ClusTR+QTRADES outperforms the strongest competitor by $18.25\%$ under strong PGD attacks.
+We note that these large gains in PGD robustness also come with a substantial $7\%$ increase in natural accuracy.
 For CIFAR100, the total number of clusters is $100 \text{ (classes)} \times 2 \text { (clusters per class)} = 200$.
-Following how \cite{magnet} tackles the large-cluster-number regime, ClusTR+QTRADES inference in this case does not consider all clusters, as in Equation \eqref{eq:inference_ours}, but only the $D$ nearest clusters.
-While we take $D = 20$ in this experiment, we find that the choice of $D$ has marginal impact on robustness.
-We leave a comprehensive ablation of $D$ for the \textbf{Appendix}.
+Following how \cite{magnet} tackles the large-cluster-number regime, in this case we compute predictions for ClusTR+QTRADES without considering all clusters, as in Equation \eqref{eq:inference_ours}, but only the $D$ nearest clusters.
+While we take $D = 20$ in this experiment, we find that the choice of $D$ around this value has a marginal impact on robustness.
+We leave an ablation of $D$ for the \textbf{appendix}.